V. Joulin

 About V. Joulin

-V. Joulin is a scholar working on Molecular Biology, Immunology, Cancer Research, Oncology and Epidemiology, having authored 67 papers that have together received 3.4k indexed citations.
-Recurring topics across this work include Cell death mechanisms and regulation (10 papers), Ion channel regulation and function (8 papers), Hepatitis B Virus Studies (6 papers), Erythrocyte Function and Pathophysiology (6 papers), Cancer, Lipids, and Metabolism (5 papers), Liver physiology and pathology (5 papers), Immunotherapy and Immune Responses (5 papers) and Prostate Cancer Diagnosis and Treatment (5 papers).
-The work is most often cited by research in Cancer Research (594 citations), Sensory Systems (168 citations), Molecular Biology (2.0k citations), Hematology (300 citations) and Hepatology (202 citations).
+V. Joulin is a scholar working on Molecular Biology, Immunology, Cancer Research, Oncology and Epidemiology, having authored 68 papers that have together received 3.4k indexed citations.
+Recurring topics across this work include Cell death mechanisms and regulation (10 papers), Ion channel regulation and function (8 papers), Hepatitis B Virus Studies (6 papers), Erythrocyte Function and Pathophysiology (6 papers), Liver physiology and pathology (5 papers), Immunotherapy and Immune Responses (5 papers), Prostate Cancer Diagnosis and Treatment (5 papers) and Cardiac electrophysiology and arrhythmias (4 papers).
+The work is most often cited by research in Cancer Research (510 citations), Sensory Systems (164 citations), Molecular Biology (1.9k citations), Hematology (291 citations) and Hepatology (171 citations).
 V. Joulin has collaborated with scholars based in France, United States and Japan.
 Frequent co-authors include Véronique Chajès, Gilbert Lenoir, Paul‐Henri Roméo, Nicolas Rouquet, Pascale Briand, Marie Cambot, Karen Moreau, Jean‐Christophe Pagès, William Vainchenker and Thierry Jo Molina.
-Their work appears in journals such as Biochemical and Biophysical Research Communications, Journal of Biological Chemistry, Blood, Cancer Letters and International Journal of Cancer.
+Their work appears in journals such as Biochemical and Biophysical Research Communications, Journal of Biological Chemistry, Cancer Letters, Blood and Proceedings of the National Academy of Sciences.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.